List of Noah's Arc characters: Kenya McIntyre

-Kenya is Eddie's four-year-old daughter.
+Kenya is Eddie's four-year-old daughter, and Chance's step-daughter.
 She is shown a quiet and innocent child throughout season 1.
 It is revealed that she takes ballet lessons.
 In the eighth episode of season 1, she shown in church alongside Eddie and Chance who want her to have a strong spiritual upbringing.

 In season 2, she has shown having a more mischievous behavior.
 She accompanies Noah and Chance to the furniture store.
 When Chance was talking to Noah who was there to apologize to Wade, she ran off throughout the store.
 She was later found asleep on a bed in the store.
 In the fourth episode of season 2, she also shown giving Chance a hard time preparing her for school.
 She also shown being slightly manipulative of her father Eddie after Chance grounds her.
 After Eddie reveals that he wants to take her to the Ice Capades, she reveals to Eddie that Chance grounded to which Eddie un-grounds her.
 In the same episode, she gets into a fight with a boy at a school who makes fun of her for having two fathers.
 She later explains this to Chance who tearfully states that although he disapproves of fighting, he will not to ground her for fighting.
 Despite not being Chance's biological daughter, she refers to him as Daddy Chance.

 A running gag in the series is Alex's habit of mispronouncing her name by calling her names such as Keisha, Kiya, and Egypt much to Chance's annoyance.